donkeyworks/roast/README.md

 #### serializeException

 The serializeException method gets called when serialization throws an exception.
 This allows for the output to always be consistent and not suddenly return an "uncaught exception" message to the client in an unexpected format.
 The serializeException message receives the throwed exception so you can construct a descent error message for the consuming client.
-Make sure the serializeException method always returns a string if the proper format, that is, adhering to the jsend extend specification.
+Make sure the serializeException method always returns a string of the proper format (that is, adhering to the jsend extend specification).
 See the JsonResult class for an example implementation.

 ### JsonResult